That's Too Much, Man!

-"That's Too Much, Man!" is the eleventh and penultimate episode of the third season of the American animated television series BoJack Horseman.
+"That's Too Much, Man!" is the eleventh and penultimate episode of the third season of the American animated television series BoJack Horseman, and the 35th episode overall.
 It was directed by J.C.
-Gonzalez and written by Elijah Aron and Jordan Young.
-The episode was released in the United States, along with the rest of season three, via Netflix on July 22, 2016.
+Gonzalez and written by Elijah Aron and Jordan Young, and was released in the United States, along with the rest of season three, via Netflix on July 22, 2016.

 Plot

 Having been sober for 9 months, Sarah Lynn wakes up to a calm and positive life.
-BoJack calls Sarah Lynn for an invitation to a drinking party, and Sarah Lynn quickly accepts, opens a bottle of vodka, and ends her 9-month sobriety.
-At night, having drunk excessive amounts of alcohol with Sarah Lynn, BoJack begins to experience blackouts.
+BoJack calls Sarah for an invitation to a drinking party, and she quickly accepts, opens a bottle of vodka, and ends her 9-month sobriety.
+At night, having drunk excessive amounts of alcohol with Sarah, BoJack begins to experience blackouts.

 Throughout the blackouts, the pair watch old episodes of Horsin' Around, visit an AA meeting where BoJack confesses his attempt to sleep with Penny, and visit the houses of Mr. Peanutbutter, Diane, Princess Carolyn, and Ana Spanakopita to make amends.
 While visiting Ana, BoJack experiences multiple blackouts while trying to hear a story about her lifeguard experience.
 After experiencing a two-week blackout, BoJack hears the story, in which Ana explains that she became a lifeguard after almost drowning, but was told by her instructor that there are people in this world one should not attempt saving, as they will pull you down in the long run.

 After another blackout, BoJack is seen driving to Ohio with Sarah Lynn to make amends with Penny.
 The pair find Penny at a library and follow her to a school party, where they are caught by Penny when BoJack drunkenly trips over a group of boys.
 Scared, Penny distressedly tells the pair to leave.
 Driving home, Sarah Lynn finds the BoJack heroin BoJack had been given earlier that year.
 At home, the pair decide to snort the BoJack heroin, like "sophisticated adults", rather than inject it.

 Now high, BoJack experiences a flashback to 2007, in which his former boss, Cuddlywhiskers, told him that The BoJack Horseman Show was gaining bad ratings and that they should cast Sarah Lynn as a guest star.
 In the present, Sarah Lynn learns that she has won the Oscar for Best Original Song.
 This saddens her, as she doesn't like who she is, so BoJack finally agrees to visit the Griffith Observatory with Sarah.
 Inside the building, Bojack nihilistically declares that seeing how "in the great, grand scheme of things, we're just tiny specks that will one day be forgotten", it is pointless to worry about one's mistakes in the past, or how one will be remembered.
 Listening to this, Sarah Lynn succumbs to a heroin overdose.
 BoJack nudges her shoulder and calls her name multiple times.